eliminmax/tiny-clear-elf/notes/arches/MIPS.md

 |-------|--------|--------|--------|--------|-------|
 |6 bits | 5 bits | 5 bits | 5 bits | 5 bits | 6 bits|

 Multiple operations can share a single opcode.
-When they do, the funct field is used to diffrentiate them.
+When they do, the funct field is used to differentiate them.
 The *Instruction Formats* page linked above uses the following example:

 > 0x00 refers to an ALU operation and 0x20 refers to ADDing specifically.